-<ETH> is one of the network interfaces: ethernet, wireless, bridge or all.
-Note that you must choose/configure the bridge interface if your PX2 is set to the bridging mode.
+<ETH> is one of the network interfaces: ethernet (or ETH1/ETH2), wireless, or bridge.
+Note that you must choose/configure the bridge interface if your PX3 is set to the bridging mode.

 Note: In the bridging mode, only the IP parameters of the BRIDGE interface function.
-The IP parameters of the ETHERNET and WIRELESS interfaces do NOT function.
+The IP parameters of the ETHERNET (or ETH1/ETH2) and WIRELESS interfaces do NOT function.

-Interface Description ethernet Determine the IPv4 configuration mode of the ETHERNET interface (that is, wired networking). wireless Determine the IPv4 configuration mode of the WIRELESS interface (that is, wireless networking). bridge Determine the IPv4 configuration mode of the BRIDGE interface (that is, bridging mode).
+Interface Description ethernet (PX3) Determine the IPv4 configuration mode of the ETHERNET interface (that is, wired networking). eth1 (PX3-iX7) Determine the IPv4 configuration mode of the ETH1 interface (wired networking). eth2 (PX3-iX7) Determine the IPv4 configuration mode of the ETH2 interface (wired networking). wireless Determine the IPv4 configuration mode of the WIRELESS interface (that is, wireless networking). bridge Determine the IPv4 configuration mode of the BRIDGE interface (that is, bridging mode).